Aperol

 Aperol (/ˈæpəroʊl/ AP-ər-ohl, /it/) is an Italian bitter apéritif made with gentian, rhubarb, and cinchona, among other ingredients.
 It has a clear orange hue.
 Its name comes from apero, a French slang word for 'apéritif'.

 History

 Aperol was originally created in 1919 by Luigi and Silvio Barbieri after seven years of experimentation.
 It did not become widely popular until after World War II.
 It was first produced by the Barbieri company, based in Padua, but is now produced by the Campari Group.
-Although it tastes and smells much like Campari, Aperol has an alcohol content of 11%—less than half that of Campari.
-They have the same sugar content, and Aperol is less bitter in taste.
-Campari is also much darker in color.
+Aperol tastes and smells sweeter than Campari, and has an alcohol content of 11%—less than half that of Campari.

-Aperol sold in Germany had an alcohol content of 15% for some time to avoid German container deposit legislation regulations; however, since 2021, it has been sold with an alcohol content of 11%.
+Aperol sold in Germany had an alcohol content of 15% for some time to avoid German container deposit legislation regulations; since 2021, it has been sold with an alcohol content of 11%.

+Aperol grew in popularity, most commonly known for being mixed with Prosecco and a splash of club soda (Aperol Spritz).